-Where a SHOPFRONT COLONNADE site is located within forty (40) feet of an existing single-family residential zoning district, the maximum EAVE or PARAPET HEIGHT for that portion of the SHOPFRONT COLONNADE site shall be thirty-two (32) feet.
-This requirement shall supersede the minimum story requirement.
+Where a shopfront colonnade site is located within forty (40) feet of an existing single-family residential zoning district, the maximum EAVE OF PARAPET HEIGHT for that portion of the Shopfront colonnade site shall be thirty-two (32) feet.
+This requirement shall supersede the minimum Story requirement.